thoughtrealm/bumblebee/README.md

 ...
 [YouTube Basic Demo](https://youtu.be/9ceIijof4eI)

 ## Bumblebee Status
-The initial CLI environment is in process, but is MVP complete.
+- The initial CLI environment is still in process.
-MVP flows are complete and tested.
+- MVP flows are complete and tested, including critical cipher paths.
+- It is ok to use now.
-Nevertheless, you may run into bugs.
-If so, please report them
+- Nevertheless, you may run into bugs.
+If so, please report them.

 # Bumblebee Detailed Overview